anniemx/materialist/README.md

 - project's materials and quantities

 For example, a project of a small wooden sauna would include timber x m2, indoor tiles x m2, outdoor roof cladding x m2 and concrete x m2
 User can add kg CO₂ eq/m² value by searching EPD (Environmental Product Declaration) of a certain product.
+Thus a query of total emissions can be done.